SuvidyaNP/ML_Assignment-Regression/README.md

 - Gradient Boosting Regressor
 - SVR

-3. Model Evaluation:
+**3. Model Evaluation:**

 Evaluated each model using:
 - Mean Squared Error (MSE)
 - Mean Absolute Error (MAE)
 - R-squared Score (R²)

-4. Comparison
+**4. Comparison**

-1-Identified the best-performing algorithm (Random Forest Regressor) and worst-performing algorithm (Linear Regression).
+-Identified the best-performing algorithm (Random Forest Regressor) and worst-performing algorithm (Linear Regression).
-2-Justifications were provided for the selection of these algorithms.
+-Justifications were provided for the selection of these algorithms.

 **Conclusion**